SAFEGUARDING/CHILD PROTECTION POLICY

 Cause for Concern Can Be Divided into the Following Categories of the Form:

-Neglect – e.g. the child/young person may present poor personal hygiene including nits, lice or unwashed hair, unwashed teeth, unwashed clothes, dishevelled appearance,inappropriate clothing either too hot or too cold weather or inappropriate clothing for sports or activities, smell, the child/young person scavenging tendencies for food and appear very hungry.
-Regardless of whether the child/young person presents with these symptoms of neglect all the time/ occasionally and regardless of the severity of the symptoms, Cause for Concern forms need to be filled out.
-It should be noted that the long –term outcomes of continued neglect may be extremely damaging for individuals.
-Neglect is very corrosive.
-No matter how insignificant the concerns may seem you must record them on a Cause for Concern form as they help to build a bigger picture.
+Neglect – e.g. the child/young person may present poor personal hygiene including nits, lice or unwashed hair, unwashed teeth, unwashed clothes, disheveled appearance, inappropriate clothing either too hot or too cold weather or inappropriate clothing for sports or activities, smell, the child/young person scavenging tendencies for food and appear very hungry.
+Following procedures are observed if any of these or other signs of neglect are observed:

 MAF personnel understand that in line with the Children and Young Person (Scotland) Act, children who are at ‘significant risk of harm’ must be protected.